 PsA is an autoimmune condition.
 In PsA, the immune system is overactive and triggers an inflammatory response in the joints and other body tissues.
 Without treatment, this inflammation can lead to permanent joint damage and deformities.

 This article outlines whether chiropractic is a safe and effective complementary treatment for PsA and what to expect during a chiropractic session.
-We also list some other treatment options for PsA, including medical and dietary options, and home remedies.
+It also lists some other treatment options for PsA, including medical and dietary options, and home remedies.

 Chiropractic is a type of complementary therapy that involves adjusting or manipulating the spine, joints, and muscles to alleviate problems in these areas.